LukeGrahamLandry/franca/examples/circuit/README.md

 - need a better interface for choosing circuit/programs, showing memory contents
 - pre_read mistakes would be a lot easier to debug if they were made explicit seperate operations in the trace display.
 - dropping file doesn't work in franca-web-playground (even when fixed will be annoying because need to feed it all the custom components individually)
-- web have gallery from my archive of the old schematic hub
 - needs the franca library folder available at runtime
 - "str scratch frame"
 - from schematic hub